richecr/richecr/README.md

 # Rich Ramalho

-⭐ Oi, meu nome é Rich Ramalho, sou estudante do curso de Ciência da Computação na UFCG.
-E sou pesquisador/desenvolvedor no LSI-UFCG - Laboratório de Sistemas de Informação.
+⭐ Hi, my name is Rich Ramalho, I am a student in the Computer Science course at UFCG.

+:rocket: I am a researcher/developer at LSI-UFCG - Laboratory of Information Systems.

+::books: I have experience with machine learning and natural language processing.

 ## Redes sociais: